Essay Competition

 Any queries on the Essay Competition should be directed to Rhys Williams, entrepreneur@kings.cam.ac.uk.

-To submit your essay, please fill in this form here.
+Submissions can be submitted here, once the competition opens.
 The data notice and terms and conditions can be found here.

 Your Data